KairusZhang/KairusZhang/README.md

 🔫 Here are some fun facts about me:

-A cool guy, loving and enjoying coding and robot making!
+❤️ A cool guy, loving and enjoying coding and robot making!

-I'm really talented in Making, Writting and Reading.

-Lived in ShangDong LiaoCheng before I was 18，I like TaiShan Moutain and the grassland, lakes and sheeps around it.

-❤️ Rust, AI, Writing and Sharing

 Nice to meet you and best wishes for you, my friends :)
 [![](https://raw.githubusercontent.com/Kairuszhang/github-profile-summary-cards-example/master/profile-summary-card-output/nord_bright/0-profile-details.svg)](https://github.com/Kairuszhang/github-profile-summary-cards)